-- 4.1.
-Occasionally students experience a delay in their learning and may not make expected progress for a variety of reasons.
-The majority of students will learn and progress within these arrangements.
-Those students whose overall attainments or attainment in specific subjects fall significantly outside the expected range may have special educational needs.
-Where students are not making expected progress, professional discussions within the academy will take place.
-Parents will be informed of progress through Working at Grades.
+If a student is not making expected progress, professional discussions within the academy will take place to build a picture of individual needs.
+Parents will be informed of progress through our reporting system.

 - 4.2.
 As an academy, we recognise that progress and attainment can also be affected by factors other than special educational needs e.g.

-- 4.2.1.
-Disability (the Code of Practice outlines the 'reasonable adjustment' duty for all settings and schools provided under current Equality legislation these alone do not constitute SEN)
+- 4.2.1.Disability (the Code of Practice outlines the 'reasonable adjustment' duty for all settings and schools provided under current Equality legislation these alone do not constitute SEND)

 - 4.2.2.
 Attendance and Punctuality

 - 4.2.3.
 Health and Welfare

 - 4.2.4.Behaviour

 - 4.2.5.
 English as an Additional Language (EAL)

 - 4.2.6.
 Social deprivation factors

-- 4.2.7.Being a Looked After Child
+- 4.2.7.
+Being a Looked After Child

 - 4.2.8.Being a child of a serviceman/woman

 - 4.3.
 Whilst the above may affect progress and attainment, they do not fall within the categories of special education needs.

 - 4.4.
 The Code of Practice describes four broad categories of special educational needs as

 - 4.4.1.
 Communication and interaction

 - 4.4.2.
 Cognition and learning

 - 4.4.3.
 Social, mental and emotional health

-- 4.4.4.Sensory and /or physical
+- 4.4.4.
+Sensory and /or physical

 - 4.5.
-If a member of staff or parent suspects a child as having a special educational need that falls into one of the categories above they should contact the Special Educational Needs and Disabilities Co-ordinator (SENCO).
-The SENCO will observe the student, and complete appropriate assessments.
-The SENCO will then follow a graduated approach to SEND support.
-The SENCO will contact the parents so they are involved from the first step.
+If a member of staff or parent suspects a child as having a special educational need that falls into one of the categories above they should contact the Special Educational Needs and Disabilities Co-ordinator (SENDCO).
+The SENDCO will observe the student, and complete appropriate assessments.
+The SENDCO will then follow a graduated approach to SEND support.
+The SENDCO will contact the parents so they are involved from the first step.